Fees & Insurance

 what you were told about availability

-“I have contacted at least 10 providers listed in your directory as in-network and accepting new patients, but I have not been able to access appropriate care within a reasonable timeframe.
+“I have contacted a reasonable number of providers listed in your directory as in-network and accepting new patients, but I have not been able to access appropriate care within a reasonable timeframe.
 I would like to discuss my options for obtaining covered behavioral health treatment, including a network gap exception, single case agreement, or authorization for out-of-network services at my in-network benefit level.”

 You are also welcome to provide my practice information to your insurer as an example of the type of provider you are seeking, if you feel my training, approach, or services are clinically appropriate for your care.